 Wellington Zoo calls itself the “Best Little Zoo in the World,” and they just might be accurate.
 Having lived most of my life near large cities with somewhat famous zoos, I thought I had seen it all.
 Not so.
-The Wellington Zoo offers many surprises and is worth a visit.
+Some of the unique animals at Wellington Zoo make it worth a visit.

-We had perfect weather on the day we visited, warm and sunny, but neither too hot, nor too windy.
+The weather was warm and sunny, but neither too hot, nor too windy.
 The animals agreed, being active and playful.
-Maybe, like the rest of New Zealand, they were just celebrating our country’s recent win over Australia in the Cricket World Cup.

 Unique Animals at Wellington Zoo

 Interesting animals fill the zoo.
 While many are the traditional animals found at most zoos around the world, there are a few that are quite unique, either because of their status or as the only ones located in New Zealand.

 The Malayan Sun Bear gets his name from that yellowish circle on his chest that looks like a rising sun.
 Classified as vulnerable, their native habitats are found in the tropical forests of Southeast Asia

 The Malayan Sun Bear is the smallest of the world’s bear species.
 The female at the Wellington Zoo is currently the only bear in New Zealand.